Parliamentary.ai

 Overview

-This bill proposes to make parents legally responsible for the offences committed by their children or young people, if those children or young people are not charged or penalized for their actions.
-Parents could face the same consequences as their children for the committed crime.
+This bill proposes to make parents legally responsible for the offences committed by their children and young people, if the child is not charged or penalised for the offence.
+Parents could face the same consequences as their child would have faced.

 Description